bbrelje/bbrelje.github.io/_posts/2020-01-28-breaking-bad-habits-atomic.md

 **"Make It Obvious"**

 Be extremely specific when intending a new habit.
-You can use the form "I will (behavior) at (time) in (location)".
+You can use the form **"I will (behavior) at (time) in (location)"**.
 Instead of saying "I shouldn't play on my phone in the morning" say "When I wake up in the morning, I will get out of bed right away"

 Use **habit stacking** which means starting a new habit after an existing one.
 For example, "After I walk in the door, I will put my shoes away immediately".
 This provides a regular cue.